Kristine Spekkens: Career

 Spekkens' research focuses on the structure and evolution of nearby galaxies.
 She leads a research group focussed on understanding the structure and evolution of nearby galaxies through deep multi-wavelength observations, and is particularly interested in using their atomic gas hydrogen line morphologies and kinematics as a cosmological probe.
 Spekkens is an active member of next-generation atomic gas survey teams on SKA precursor facilities, most notably the WALLABY survey on the ASKAP telescope within which she chairs a software development technical working group and sits on its executive committee.

-Spekkens is the Canadian Science Director of the SKA, and in that role was a member of the Board of Directors of the SKA Organisation from 2019-2021, and is currently the Canadian member of the SKA Science and Engineering Advisory Committee.
+Spekkens is the Canadian Science Director of the SKA, and in that role was a member of the Board of Directors of the SKA Organisation from 2019-2021, and is currently the Canadian member and Vice-Chair of the SKA Science and Engineering Advisory Committee.
 She has also held different positions within the Canadian astronomical community, including chairship of the Canadian Time Allocation Committee from 2014-2015, membership on the CASCA Board of Directors from 2016-2019, and chairship of the CASCA Equity and Inclusivity Committee (EIC).
-Spekkens is currently a member of the ACURA Advisory Committee on the SKA (AACS) and the CASCA Nominating Committee.
+Spekkens is currently a member of the CASCA Nominating Committee.